omi-uulm/bbb/deployment/process.md

     previous[Security settings in OpenStack] --> server_rancher --> server_bbb --> server_greenlight --> server_scalelite --> server_monitoring -->application_bwcloud
 ```

-### Application bootrapping in Rancher
+## Application bootrapping in Rancher

-The application deployment simply applies all appliation descriptions in `infrastructure/apps`.
+The application deployment simply applies all application descriptions in `infrastructure/apps`.
 Every application consists of a `*.yml` and a corresponding `*-rancher.yml` file.
-Some services are registed to consul to make use of prometheus' service discovery and to implment a custom service discovery for all bbb instances.
+Some services are registered to consul to make use of prometheus' service discovery and to implement a custom service discovery for all bbb instances.

 ```mermaid
 graph LR;